en-US

 HTTP Request Response Time

-• DNS Lookup: Time spent performing the DNS lookup.
+DNS Lookup DNS Lookup Time spent performing the DNS lookup.
 DNS lookup resolves domain names to IP addresses.
-Every new domain requires a full round trip to do the DNS lookup.
+Every new domain requires a complete round trip to do the DNS lookup.
 There is no DNS lookup when the destination is already an IP address.

-• TCP Connection: Time it took to establish a TCP connection between a source host and destination host.
+Initial Connection TCP Connect Time to establish a TCP connection between a source host and destination host.
 Connections must be properly established in a multi-step handshake process.
 TCP connection is managed by an operating system.
 If the underlying TCP connection cannot be established, the OS-wide TCP connection timeout will overrule the timeout config of our application.

-• TLS handshake: Time spent completing a TLS handshake.
+SSL TLS Handshake Time to complete a TLS handshake.
 During the handshake process, endpoints exchange authentication and keys to establish or resume secure sessions.
-There is no TLS handshake without an HTTPS request.
+There is no TLS handshake with a non-HTTPS request.

-• Content Transfer: Time spent receiving the response data.
-The size of the response data and the available network bandwidth determinates its duration.
+Content Download Content download Time spent receiving the response data.
+The size of the response data and the available network bandwidth determine its duration.

 HTTP Availability

-• HTTP probing does not return loss metrics, instead this type of probing return the percentage of packets reaching the the target
+• HTTP probing does not return loss metrics; instead, this type of probing returns the percentage of packets reaching the target.

 Connectivity